ChrisOwens2244/se_project_react/README.md

 ## Improvements

-Adding adaptablity for smalleer screen reslolutions.
+- Adding adaptablity for smalleer screen reslolutions.
+- Make the weather bar change graphics to reflect the weather in the area.
+- Allow users to change the current location as it is currently at a fixed loacation.

 ## Links